-Have you heard the news?
-Venture with Impact is expanding in 2018!
-Our newest program will be across the world in Thailand in the northern regional capital, Chiang Mai.
-If the allure of a new continent, culture and language isn’t enough, read on for a few of Chiang Mai’s highlights, and contact us to sign up for 2018!
+Considering a trip to Thailand?
+No Thailand itinerary is complete without a stop in the ancient city of Chiang Mai.
+If the allure of exploring a new continent, culture and language isn’t enough, read on for a few of Chiang Mai’s highlights.

 1. Historic Sites

 While Chiang Mai means “New City,” it was founded in 1296.
 Travel back in time with a visit to the iconic wats, or temples, like Wat Phra That Doi Suthep.
 While it’s actually located outside the city, this sacred property is easily accessible by public transportation or tours.
 You can feel the ancient wealth and grandeur radiating from the gold structure.
 The elaborate monastery Wat Phra Singh is another revered site for religious pilgrims and tourists alike.